Why Did You Code Your Personal Website in Haskell?

 The Process

-At first the extremely functional nature of Haskell took me aback, as somebody entrenched in low level and often times very verbose programming languages such as C++, it changed my perception of programming languages entirely.
+At first the extremely functional nature of Haskell took me aback.
+As somebody entrenched in low-level and often very verbose programming languages like C++, it changed my perception of programming languages entirely.

 What I Learned